 My first book, Unleashing Your Courageous Compassion: 40 Reflections on Rescuing the Unborn, is an educational devotional with lots of spiritual morsels for anyone launching into pro-life or other ministry.

-I’m currently working on a book for for Christian parents who want to pass on their faith to their children.
-I’ll expand what I teach in my Passionate Parenting: How to Raise Wholehearted Followers of Jesus workshop.
+I’m close to releasing my second book, a children’s devotional with a theme of seeing people as God’s image-bearers.
+It’s called Releasing Your Brave Love: Helping Kids to Change Their World.
+Next, I plan to work on a book for Christian parents who want to pass on their faith to their children.
+I’ll expand what I teach in my Passionate Parenting: How to Raise Wholehearted Followers of Jesus workshop/online course.

-I’ve written five songs recorded by River City Church: “All I Really Need,” “God in Whom We Trust” (a collaborative effort with my son), “Your Voice is Sweet,” “In the Balance,” a life-affirming theme song about the ministry I’m involved in, and “Letting Go Lullaby,” a healing song for those who have suffered pregnancy loss.
+I’ve written five songs recorded by River City Church: “All I Really Need,” “God in Whom We Trust” (a collaborative effort with my son), “Your Voice is Sweet,” “In the Balance,” a life-affirming theme song, and “Letting Go Lullaby,” a healing song for those who have suffered pregnancy loss.